CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 Also note a new type of object appearing in the SQL statement above: `ST_AsText()`.
 This is a [PostGIS function](http://www.postgis.org/docs/ST_AsText.html) that takes a geometry and returns it in a more readable form.

-Projections have specific designation numbers referred to as [SRID](http://en.wikipedia.org/wiki/SRID) to help you with unambiguous projections as there are many variants out there.
+There are many variants to the common projections, so groups of scientists and engineers got together to create unambiguous designations for projections known as [SRID](http://en.wikipedia.org/wiki/SRID).
 The two of interest to us are:

-+ **4326** for WGS84, which defines `the_geom`;
++ **4326** for [WGS84](http://en.wikipedia.org/wiki/World_Geodetic_System), which defines `the_geom`;
-+ **3857** for Web Mercator, which defines `the_geom_webmercator`.
++ **3857** for [Web Mercator](http://en.wikipedia.org/wiki/Web_Mercator), which defines `the_geom_webmercator`.

 We will find out how to use these in the section below and in future lessons.

-## Basic PostGIS
+## Basic PostGIS usage

 In this section, we are going to just get our feet wet with PostGIS.
-Just like we did with the data we've encountered so far, spatial data can be manipulated in a database.
-We can still manipulate, filter, order, measure, and much more based on the geometries in the `the_geom` column.
+Just like we did with the data we've encountered so far, spatial data can be manipulated, filtered, ordered, and measured in a database by appealing to the geometry in `the_geom` or `the_geom_webmercator`.

 The functions that allow us to do this come out of PostGIS and all begin with "ST\_", just as we saw with "ST\_AsText()" above.
-CartoDB also introduces some helper functions that reduce the amount of typing on the user end.
+CartoDB also introduces some [helper functions](https://github.com/CartoDB/cartodb-postgresql/tree/master/scripts-available) that reduce the amount of typing on the user's end.
 These begin with "CDB\_".
 For example, we use "CDB_LatLng(lat,long)" to get a coordinate in the 4326 projection (WGS84).

 We'll keep working with the earthquake data, but trying to generate some new useful information from it.
-Say you are interested in knowing the distance you are from all of the earthquakes in the data table.
+Say you are interested in knowing the distance in kilometers your office is from all of the earthquakes in the data table.
+How would you go about doing this?

+First you would need to know your location.
+Here at CartoDB's New York office, 143 Roebling Street we are at (40.714249, -73.957407), so we can just use the `CDB_LatLng()` function to generate the proper geometry.

+Next we need to find a PostGIS function that allows us to find the distance we are from another lat/long location.
+Looking through the [PostGIS documentation](http://postgis.net/docs/reference.html#Spatial_Relationships_Measurements), you will find a function called `ST_Distance()` that has the following definition:

+    float ST_Distance(geometry g1, geometry g2);
+    float ST_Distance(geography gg1, geography gg2);
+    float ST_Distance(geography gg1, geography gg2, boolean use_spheroid);

+This function is [overloaded](http://en.wikipedia.org/wiki/Function_overloading), so we have multiple options for the variables we pass to it.
+Before using it, though, we should look at what the arguments mean:

++ `geometry`: measure the distance in angles
++ `geography`: measure the distance in meters
++ `use_spheroid`: use WGS84's spheroid earth (pass True) or assume the earth is perfectly spherical (pass False)

+Notice that we cannot mix the projection types and that it returns a [float point](http://en.wikipedia.org/wiki/Floating_point) data type.

+Since we are looking for distance in kilometers instead of angular separation, we can exclude the first version of the function.
+Working in WGS84 is preferred in CartoDB, so we will not use the third choice.
+That leaves us with the middle option.

+Before moving forward, we need to project `the_geom` and our point to PostGIS geography type.
+We an do this by appending `::geography` to both of them in the function call, as below.
+Notice that we need to divide the value returned by `ST_Distance()` by 1000 to go from meters to kilometers.
+Also note that we are adding another column to our data table by using the alias `dist`.

 {% highlight sql %}